Seq # 520110010

 Host plant (genera):

-The larva lives on Crataegus and Prunus, occasionally also on other deciduous trees like Betula, Pyrus, Populus, Ulmus and Berberis.
+The young larva lives mainly on Prunus and Crataegus, later when mature also on other deciduous trees like Betula, Pyrus, Populus, Ulmus and Berberis.

 No pictures yet!